-Fig. 62 shows the comparison of two-dimensional density plots of short integral versus long integral 1482 of each pulse measured with PMT ET9390kb, R11833-100, XP4512 and R4144 using an energy 1483 threshold of 100 keVee.
-It can be observed that even with such a large scintillator an effective 1484 separation between neutron and $\gamma$ -ray events has been accomplished down to 100 keVee for each 1485 PMT.
-Since the relative intensity of the slow component of the pulse arising from neutrons (recoil 1486 protons) is larger than that of $\gamma$ rays (electrons), the events located in the upper distribution in 1487 Fig. 62 were identified as neutrons while the lower distribution corresponds to $\gamma$ rays according to 1488 the CC method.
-1489
+Fig. 62 shows the comparison of two-dimensional density plots of short integral versus long integral 1501 of each pulse measured with PMT ET9390kb, R11833-100, XP4512 and R4144 using an energy 1502 threshold of 100 keVee.
+It can be observed that even with such a large scintillator an effective 1503 separation between neutron and $\gamma$ -ray events has been accomplished down to 100 keVee for each 1504 PMT.
+Since the relative intensity of the slow component of the pulse arising from neutrons (recoil 1505 protons) is larger than that of $\gamma$ rays (electrons), the events located in the upper distribution in 1506 Fig. 62 were identified as neutrons while the lower distribution corresponds to $\gamma$ rays according to 1507 the CC method.
+1508

 Furthermore, the NGD performance was evaluated as a function of energy by employing different energy windows between 50 keVee and 1000 keVee in order to get a more quantitative comparison of the discrimination capability.
-Fig. 63 presents the NGD spectra, which are the distributions of the ratios of short to long integrals being measured at 320(20) keVee for the different PMTs.
+Fig. 63 presents the NGD spectra, which are the distributions of the ratios of short to long integrals being measured at $(320\pm20)$ keVee for the different PMTs.
 Gaussian functions were used to fit the distributions with the curve fitting tool available in MATLAB [81].
 The FOM values were then extracted from these Gaussian fits for all the PMTs by applying eq.
 (12).
 The optimal $t_s$ and the extracted FOM values are shown in the legends of Fig. 63.

-The FOMs in different energy regions ranging from 50 keVee to 1000 keVee for all PMTs have been 1497 obtained in the way as shown in Fig. 63.
-The comparison of the measured FOMs of the CC method 1498 for each tested PMT is shown in Fig. 64.
-As seen in this figure, the FOM values rise gradually with 1499 increasing energy as expected for all PMTs.
-ET9390kb and R11833-100 generally perform best in 1500 terms of NGD with only slight difference in FOM values.
-The PMT XP4512 is slightly worse than 1501 R11833-100 and ET9390kb, while R4144 gives considerably lower FOMs compared to other PMTs 1502 indicating its poorest NGD capability.
-This trend of FOMs for different PMTs qualitatively agrees 1503 with the measured number of photo-electrons per MeV (Table 11).
-The error of FOM was calculated 1504 based on eq.
-(12) by propagating the errors of the parameters derived from the non-linear iterative curve fit.
+The FOMs in different energy regions ranging from 50 keVee to 1000 keVee for all PMTs have been obtained in the way as shown in Fig. 63.
+The comparison of the measured FOMs of the CC method for each tested PMT is shown in Fig. 64.
+As seen in this figure, the FOM values rise gradually with

-Figure 61: FOM values measured for PMT ET9390kb at 320(20) keVee as a function of $t_s$ and $t_e$ used in the CC method.
+Figure 61: FOM values measured for PMT ET9390kb at (320 $\pm$ 20) keVee as a function of $t_s$ and $t_e$ used in the CC method.